iliapopov17/iliapopov17.github.io/_teaching/2025-spring-teaching-2.md

 location: "Ulaanbaatar, Mongolia"
 ---

 A hands-on workshop on phylogenetic analysis using `Python` and `R`.
-The workflow included multiple sequence alignment with `MAFFT`, alignment trimming with `trimAl`, model selection with `ModelFinder`, and tree inference using `IQ-TREE2`. `BioPython` was used for data handling, and `phyloki` was employed to fetch `RefSeq` metadata for tree annotation.
-Final visualizations were produced with `ggtree`, resulting in publication-ready, annotated phylogenies.
+The pipeline covered MSA with `MAFFT`, trimming with `trimAl`, model selection via `ModelFinder`, and tree inference using `IQ-TREE2`. `BioPython` and `phyloki` were used for metadata integration, with final visualizations generated in `ggtree`.

 <a href="https://colab.research.google.com/drive/1L6XhQ9dMt467JZK_6iWIsXiTmZKLL2Jv?usp=sharing"><i class="fas fa-fw fa-link zoom" aria-hidden="true"></i>Google Colab</a>